 To plant willows:

 Push willow stems, 10 to 12 inch stems of green willow, into the ground, buds pointing up.
 Firm the soil well around the rod to ensure contact with the soil.
 Water well.
-Apply a mulch to conserve water and reduce the break down of the weed blocking fabric.
-Roots will be established and the shoot begin to appear within a month of planting.
+Apply a mulch to conserve water and reduce the breakdown of the weed blocking fabric.
+Roots will be established and the shoot begins to appear within a month of planting.

 Resources to help you grow a basket:

 Cane, Rush and Willow: Weaving with Natural Materials